paperbenni/proceditor/README.md

 - youtube video
   - give in/out parameter to download specific portion of video

+## Placeholder ideas

+- color clip
+  - parameter is color
+  - can be hex code or selection from colorscheme

 ## mrkp - Non-verbose markup language.
 Doesn't need autocomplete to be usable